 But it's not magic.
 The parents who observe such a change in their children also generally report actively shaping their homeschooling to address attention problems their child had in a school setting.

-Beginning to homeschool a child with ADD/ADHD*
+Beginning to homeschool a child with ADHD

-There are many opinions about whether children who are homeschooled need to take medicine for ADD/ADHD.
+There are many opinions about whether children who are homeschooled need to take medicine for ADHD.
 Read what homeschooling parents are saying, and consider the pros and cons.
 You are your child's parent, and you get to decide what to do.
 However, keep in mind that this is a medical decision as well as an educational one.

 Take deschooling seriously.
-Children who have been in school with problems classified as ADD/ADHD have often been really stressed by the school experience.
+Children who have been in school with problems classified as ADHD have often been really stressed by the school experience.
 Read all you can about deschooling, explain it to your child, and commit to really letting it happen.

 Deschool yourself.
-If you are considering removing a child from school, or you have just begun homeschooling a child who was formerly in school and battling ADD/ADHD using school approaches, then you will need to deschool yourself.
+If you are considering removing a child from school, or you have just begun homeschooling a child who was formerly in school and battling ADHD using school approaches, then you will need to deschool yourself.
 You have absorbed a lot about the things that an institution needed your child to do in order for that institution to try to educate him or her.

 Now you need to make discoveries about the learning situation your child needs to thrive.
 Learning at school and learning at home are not the same.
 Homeschooling parents frequently have to unlearn the defaults they learned as parents of school children.
 This is why we call it deschooling.

 For example, all day long, alternate indoor and outdoor activities.
 Alternate "close work" and "big work" — such as alternating writing or drawing with building a tree house.
 Alternate a contemplative atmosphere (candles, tea, gentle music) with a purposely energetic atmosphere (rockin' music, dancing around the kitchen table, singing at the top of your lungs together).

 At first, you may need more of the outdoor time, the "big work" time, and the high energy time.
 Keep those periods longer with much shorter periods of indoor, close, contemplative work.

 Many beginning homeschoolers have their heart set on finding the right curriculum, as if it will solve all educational problems.
-More likely, finding the right general approach to homeschooling for your child will be more important than curriculum in the early months and years of homeschooling a child who has been considered to have ADD/ADHD.
+More likely, finding the right general approach to homeschooling for your child will be more important than curriculum in the early months and years of homeschooling a child who has been considered to have ADHD.

 Read about the different homeschooling methods and try the one that seems most like it will fit your whole child, not the one that seems like it would meet your immediate academic goals for your child.

-I know that sounds backwards — but keep in mind that with ADD/ADHD children, learning will not take place, no matter how badly you want it to, if their energy and focus challenges are not addressed.
+I know that sounds backwards — but keep in mind that with ADHD children, learning will not take place, no matter how badly you want it to, if their energy and focus challenges are not addressed.

 For most of these children, a homeschooling style that is more hands-on, interest-based, and project-oriented will be most effective.
 Consider unit studies, eclectic homeschooling, unschooling, or project-based homeschooling to get started.

 If you set up a miniature classroom, use textbooks, use a school schedule, require long periods of seat time, and use a teacher-based approach instead of a learner-centered approach, do not expect any change in your child's learning or behavior.
 Homeschooling is not public school at home.

 Virtual courses and virtual schools can work in some situations.
-However, a child coming out of school with an ADD/ADHD diagnosis will often struggle at home if a parent chooses a packaged virtual school to "cover all the subjects."
+However, a child coming out of school with an ADHD diagnosis will often struggle at home if a parent chooses a packaged virtual school to "cover all the subjects."
 That's because some kinds of packaged virtual school curricula are not active or hands-on enough to engage a child who has attention challenges.
-You as a parent may initially feel better because the package seems complete; however, if the child cannot complete the package because it is not designed with your child’s learning challenges in mind, nothing has been gained.
+Learn more about online schooling.

 One other caveat—if you educate your child using a virtual school package provided by a public school division, you will run into problems with the school division if your child does not complete his work and his standardized testing on their schedule.

-Some people believe that the reason certain children are considered to have ADD is that they are being given formal lessons earlier than is developmentally appropriate.
+Some people believe that the reason certain children are considered to have ADHD is that they are being given formal lessons earlier than is developmentally appropriate.

 It sounds counter-intuitive if you have been used to a school environment, but there are many academic but informal things your children can learn during those years which will be more compatible with attention challenges than formal lessons.

 If your child is a little older, he or she may "lag" with certain skills by school standards.
 One reason homeschooling works well is that kids can learn content even if they are not yet fluid readers or writers.
 This ability to build content during skills lags is especially helpful for kids who may be behind due to attention deficits in school.

 Creative, independent, high energy play is not only worthy in itself, but it also helps many children focus on more traditional academic work.
 This makes perfect sense to me —my days as a horse trainer taught me that horses who were given "turn out" in the pastures were much more able to concentrate on their training in the riding ring.

 I have read Greek myths to boys scootering in circles around me.
 I have read Johnny Tremain to boys playing in the sandbox.
 Contrary to all those who believe kids have to sit still and be quiet to learn, my kids seemed to learn very well when their hands and feet were in motion.

 If you have a child who is building something, engaged in reading, or making art, do your best to allow these activities to continue.
 Children in school have to be moved along with frequent transitions to meet a school schedule.
 You can allow an engaged child to remain engaged.

-Consider the environment.
 Help your child experiment with ways to adjust the environment.
 For example, some people study better with music on in the room or on head phones, because the music actually seems to occupy a distractible part of the brain.
 Other people do better with white noise or complete silence.

 Read more about small environmental factors that can make a difference — from eating something crunchy while doing math problems to turning off internet access during high focus times.
 The ability you and your child have to create an environment that works best for learning is a big benefit of homeschooling.

 This really gives your child a life lesson in setting the stage for success.
 Work, vocational training, and college all require people to figure out how they concentrate best.
 As your child gets older, it will be an advantage that he or she has worked continuously on these issues as a homeschooler.

 Give your children as much as educational autonomy as you can stand.
 This doesn't mean giving up parental guidance or letting kids run amok.
 Instead, it means supporting your child's educational interests by facilitating learning that is important to him or her.

 I strongly recommend you read Gray's report of his research about ADHD-labeled kids leaving school for homeschooling.
 What he has found is what many homeschoolers have found: when parents are willing to make big changes and support a child's unique educational path, homeschooling can greatly reduce the impact of children's attention challenges.